Team-Guardian/tagger/documentation/for_developers.rst

 Tagging Tab
 -----------
-The tagging tab allows the user to tag objects in images and its full description is below.
+The tagging tab allows the user to review images and tag objects in images.

 What information it shows
 ~~~~~~~~~~~~~